 ARTICLE VI: OFFICERS AND THEIR ELECTION

 Section 1.
-The officers of this local unit shall be a President, (President-Elect,) ____ (number or
+The officers of this local unit shall be a President, (President-Elect,) __a_ (number or

 “a”) Vice President(s), a Secretary, and a Treasurer.

 # Section 2.
 The officers shall be elected by ballot at the Annual Meeting, at which time nominations may be made from the floor.
-The Annual Meeting shall be held in the month of ____________ (March, April, or May)
+The Annual Meeting shall be held in the month of March (March, April, or May)

 # Section 3.
 The vote shall be conducted by ballot.
 When there is but one candidate for an office, the ballot for that office may be dispensed with and election held by voice vote.
 A majority vote shall elect.
 Written ballots shall be counted by three members selected at the election meeting.